 - Darwin College

 Atticus DeProspo, United States, received his B.S. degree in Industrial & Labor Relations from Cornell University, graduating with honors.
 He was a member of the Cornell Varsity Men's Soccer Team for four years, helping them win an Ivy League Title.
 Previously, he worked in Florida and Washington D.C. as an intern for Senator Marco Rubio.
 Atticus also interned at the Supreme Court of the United States for Justice Sotomayor.
 Atticus was a member of the inaugural class of the Schwarzman Scholars Program, where he graduated with a Master’s degree in Global Affairs from Tsinghua University in Beijing, China.
 Atticus was selected as a Gates-Cambridge Scholar, where he graduated with an M.Phil. degree in Criminology from the University of Cambridge.
-Currently, Atticus is pursuing a J.D. at The University of Alabama School of Law.
-He will serve as a law clerk for a judge on the U.S. Court of Appeals for the Second Circuit.
+Atticus received his J.D. from The University of Alabama School of Law.
+He clerked for Chief Judge L. Scott Coogler on the US District Court for the Northern District of Alabama.
+Atticus also clerked for Judges Peter Hall and Steven Menashi on the U.S. Court of Appeals for the Second Circuit.
+Currently, he works as an associate at Williams & Connolly in Washington, D.C.